Vehicular pollution: Delhi plans 3rd-party audit of 'Red Light On, Gaadi Off' campaign | Science-Environment

 - India

-The Delhi government plans to get an audit of its ambitious 'Red Light On, Gaadi Off' drive conducted by a third party, officials said on Thursday.
+The Delhi government plans to get conducted a third-party audit of its ambitious 'Red Light On, Gaadi Off' drive, officials said on Thursday.

-Under the campaign launched on October 16, 2020, to cut down vehicular pollution in the national capital, drivers are encouraged to switch off their vehicles while waiting for the traffic light to turn green.
+Under the drive launched on October 16, 2020 to cut down vehicular pollution in the national capital, drivers are encouraged to switch off their vehicles while waiting for the traffic light to turn green.

 Another official said the drive is planned this year too.

 ''Whether any campaign is a success or not depends on public participation.
-The people need to fulfill their responsibility in the fight against pollution,'' he said.
+The people need to fulfil their responsibility in the fight against pollution,'' he said.

-At the launch of the campaign at the ITO traffic signal in October 2020, Environment Minister Gopal Rai had said vehicular pollution in Delhi can be reduced by 15 to 20 percent of commuters turn off their vehicle engines while waiting in traffic signals.
+At the launch of the campaign at the ITO traffic signal in October 2020, Environment Minister Gopal Rai had said vehicular pollution in Delhi can be reduced by 15 to 20 per cent if commuters turn off their vehicle engines while waiting at traffic signals.

-Data from the Petroleum Conservation Research Association (PCRA) shows that if people switch off engines at traffic signals, pollution can be cut down by 13-20 percent.
+Data from the Petroleum Conservation Research Association (PCRA) shows if people switch off engines at traffic signals, pollution can be cut down by 13 to 20 per cent.

 A total of 1.33 crore vehicles are registered in Delhi currently.
 The count of vehicles in the national capital more than doubled to 643 per thousand population in 2019-20 from 317 in 2005-06.